Hopac/Hopac/README.md

   `result`[*](http://htmlpreview.github.io/?https://github.com/VesaKarvonen/Hopac/blob/master/Docs/Hopac.html#def:val%20Hopac.Job.result)
   or `let!` and `return` seem to run about **2x** as fast as the corresponding `Async` operations of F# 3.1.
-This can be clearly seen in the [Fibonacci](Benchmarks/Fibonacci) benchmarks that also runs sequential versions using both Hopac and Async.
+This can be clearly seen in the [Fibonacci](Benchmarks/Fibonacci) benchmark that also runs sequential versions using both Hopac and Async.
 * Synchronization with `Task` operations seems to be about **2x** as fast as with `Async` of F# 3.1.
 This can be seen in the [AsyncOverhead](Benchmarks/AsyncOverhead) benchmark.